 An indicative measure of student progression through secondary school.
-An apparent retention rate is a measure of the proportion of full-time school students who have stayed at school for a designated calendar year and year level.
-It is calculated by dividing the number of students in a cohort in a specific calendar year by the number of students in the same cohort in a previous year and is expressed as a percentage.
-For example, an apparent retention rate from Year 10 to 12 in 2019 measures the proportion of Year 10 students in 2017 that continued to Year 12 in 2019.
+It is a measure of the proportion of full-time school students who have stayed at school from one year to another.
+The rate is calculated by dividing the number of students in a year group (cohort) in one calendar year by the number of students in the same cohort in a previous calendar year.
+For example, an apparent retention rate from Year 10 to 12 in 2020 measures the percentage of Year 10 students in 2018 that continued to Year 12 in 2020.

-From 2015 onwards, the ABS has released rates tables in two formats, one with rates exceeding 100 per cent capped to a maximum value of 100.0 (capped), and one where rates exceeding 100 per cent continue to be reported as the raw calculated value (uncapped).
+From 2015 onwards, the ABS has released rates tables in 2 formats: one with rates exceeding 100% capped to a maximum value of 100.0 (capped), and one where rates exceeding 100% continue to be reported as the raw calculated value (uncapped).
 This report continues to report uncapped rates for apparent retention.